mgagliardo/encode-avalance/homework-7/README.md

 3. Create a front-end application to programmatically interact with storage provider.

-There is a folder in this directory called `ipfs-project` which is a simple website that uploads and shows the image after successful upload.
+There is a folder in this directory called `ipfs-proj` which is a simple website that uploads and shows the image after successful upload.

 ![IPFS Project](./screenshot.png "App Screenshot")

-To run it, just enter on the `ipfs-project` directory and run:
+To run it, just enter on the `ipfs-proj` directory and run:

 ```
 $ npm install